OWASP/owasp-mastg/docs/MASTG/iOS/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 #### Automated Jailbreak Detection Bypass

-The quickest way to bypass common Jailbreak detection mechanisms is @@@objection.
+The quickest way to bypass common Jailbreak detection mechanisms is #MASTG-TOOL-0038.
 You can find the implementation of the jailbreak bypass in the [jailbreak.ts script](https://github.com/sensepost/objection/blob/master/agent/src/ios/jailbreak.ts "jailbreak.ts").

 #### Manual Jailbreak Detection Bypass